jhsvendsen/jhsvendsen.github.io/_posts/2020-05-04-Vehicle-Dynamics-Books.md

 thinking of having a career involving vehicle dynamics to purchase this book, but for a casual user I would look elsewhere.

-{% include figure.html path="blog/projects/MilVD.PNG" alt="Race Car Vehicle Dynamics" %}
+{% include figure.html path="blog/projects/MilVD.png" alt="Race Car Vehicle Dynamics" %}

-## The Introduction
+## From Basic to Advanced
 Title: Performance Vehicle Dynamics
 Author: James Balkwill